Lucas & Sara Gabrielson

 Growing up in a Christian home and attending a Christian school, Lucas had invited Christ into his life at a young age.
 In his early 20s his relationship with Christ was growing.

-Ten days at the Camp turned out to be much more.
+Ten days checking out that Camp that needed help turned out to be much more.
 “I already knew that the job I’d been working at wasn’t a good long-term fit,” he remembers.
-By September 2003 he moved to full-time ministry at the Camp, doing maintenance and helping with Bible clubs and Bible studies with First Nations children and teens.
+By September 2003 he had moved to full-time ministry at the Camp, doing maintenance and helping with Bible clubs and Bible studies with First Nations children and teens.

 Lucas moved on from Camp of the Woods in 2005, feeling that the Lord had used him there.
-While checking out options, he heard about NCEM’s ministry centre at Timber Bay (SK).
-A few months later he moved there, staying till 2009, then transferring to Pine Ridge Bible Camp (Beauval, SK), where he managed the facility.
+While checking out options, he heard about NCEM’s ministry centre at Timber Bay, Saskatchewan.
+A few months later he moved there, staying till 2009, then transferring to Pine Ridge Bible Camp (Beauval, northwestern Saskatchewan), where he managed the facility.

 Sara (Wiens) was born in Mexico, arriving in Canada as an infant with her parents, who only had $20.
 They eventually found a one-bedroom house to rent.
 Sara remembers playing contently under the kitchen table, the only area available.
 “I never felt that I lacked anything, though,” she says.